Zendesk AI agent metrics to track automated resolutions in 2026

 This is the headline number.
 It’s the percentage of all conversations that the AI agent handled from start to finish without needing to pass the ticket to a human.

-A high automated resolution rate is a good sign, it means your AI is successfully taking care of common questions.
-But you can’t look at this number in a vacuum.
-You have to check it against your customer satisfaction scores to make sure you're actually solving problems, not just closing tickets.
+A high automated resolution rate is a great sign; it means your AI is successfully taking care of common questions.
+To get a rounded view, you can check it against your customer satisfaction scores to ensure you're solving problems with the quality Zendesk is known for.

 Escalation rate

 This is the flip side of the resolution rate.
-The escalation rate tells you how many conversations the AI agent couldn't figure out and had to pass along to a human agent.
+The escalation rate tells you how many conversations the AI agent passed along to a human agent.

-Keeping an eye on this metric helps you see where your AI is hitting its limits.
-If your escalation rate starts climbing, it could mean you're getting new or more complicated customer questions, there are gaps in your help articles, or your AI agent just needs some fine-tuning.
+Keeping an eye on this metric helps you see where your AI can be further optimized.
+If your escalation rate starts climbing, it could mean you're getting new or more complicated customer questions, or that your help articles could use an update to help the AI agent perform even better.

 Deflection rate vs. AI agent-handled conversations